liron-navon/ILText/README.md

 **Important:**

->**You must add the IL Manager, this script is holding the main functions to change the unity gibberish to normal hebrew, and it holds verious settings:**
+>**You must add the ILManager script to the scene, this script is holding the main functions to change the unity gibberish to normal hebrew, and it holds verious settings:**

 <br />